3aa49ec6bfc910647fa1c5a013e48eef/node-teslausb/README.md

 ## To-do

-- [ ] Perform some more extensive testing to validate that it works and works reliably
+- [ ] Perform some actual testing to validate that it works and works reliably
 - [ ] Add support for using rclone providers other than SMB
 - [ ] Provide validation of rclone config during setup
 - [ ] Delete files at source once copied